2012 Gatorade Duels: Post-race comments

 After the first race, Stewart drove to the victory lane; the win earned him $55,725.
 He said, "The fact that we've won 17 times here and not won on the right day is proof it's good momentum, but it's no guarantee obviously.
 It's nice to come here, especially for Steve and I, being our first race together, to be able to come out and have two really good strong and solid races back-to-back is an awesome start for us."
-Earnhardt felt that the race was "pretty good" and praised Stewart for his victory.
-He also said that he aimed to start the Daytona 500 without using a backup car.
-Ambrose was happy with his third-place finish, "We learned a lot for Sunday, we got a good result.
+Earnhardt felt the race was "pretty good" and congratulated Stewart on his victory.
+He also said that he intended to begin the Daytona 500 not in a backup car.
+Ambrose was happy with his finishing third, "We learned a lot for Sunday, we got a good result.
 We are smiling right now but it was very close to being the other way around."
-He also said he was hoping to carry on his good form into the Daytona 500.
+He also said he was hoping to carry his good form into the Daytona 500.

 Waltrip, who failed to qualify for the Daytona 500 after crashing on lap 52, said he felt he had let everyone down, adding, "It's just really hard.
 I don't know what to say.
 It's just sad."
 Truex commented on his team owner Waltrip's non-qualification, "It's a tough one for him, He's been coming here a long time and this race means everything to him.
 It was hard to watch that."
 Patrick, who was hit by Almirola on the final lap and crashed heavily into the wall, said, "It sucks [to hit the wall like that].
 You just have to brace yourself.
 I guess in these situations, I just have to be glad that I'm a small driver and that I've got room.
 Kinda hug it in and let it rip."
 She also said the crash was "a blessing in a big disguise".
 Patrick, along with Gilliland, Montoya and Menard, were required to drive their backup cars for the Daytona 500.
 After the wreck on lap nine, Gilliland cut his thumb on his helmet; the thumb required one stitch but he was confident about driving his backup car.
 According to Menard, who was involved in the lap nine wreck, "Somebody turned (David) Gilliland; I saw him get sideways underneath me.
 I was three lanes up and I tried to clear him and didn't quite make it."
 It took 56 minutes and 34 seconds to complete the first race; because it ended under caution, no margin of victory was recorded.